Do you know how much money your inventory is making for your shop?

-Example: let’s say you just stocked up on some new holiday sweaters.
-After calculating your sell-through, you see that you sold 90% of your inventory in one week—and it’s only October.
+Example: let’s say you just stocked up on some sweaters.
+After calculating your sell-through, you see that you sold 90% of your inventory in one week.
 Use your sell-through percentage to reassess how much of that product you should purchase to meet future demand.

 How can you improve your sell-through?